learnbyexample/learnbyexample/README.md

     * [Sed exercises](https://github.com/learnbyexample/TUI-apps/tree/main/SedExercises)
     * [Awk exercises](https://github.com/learnbyexample/TUI-apps/tree/main/AwkExercises)

-ℹ️ You can read more about me in this [PyDev of the Week](https://www.blog.pythonlibrary.org/2022/01/31/pydev-of-the-week-sundeep-agarwal/) interview.
+🛈 You can read more about me in this [PyDev of the Week](https://www.blog.pythonlibrary.org/2022/01/31/pydev-of-the-week-sundeep-agarwal/) interview.